 The latest SN that has been passed up to the DS for each TID with UL block ack agreement.

-The starting PN to be assigned for DL individually addressed frame by the target AP MLD.
+The starting PN to be assigned for DL individually addressed frames by the target AP MLD.

 The initial value to be used by each replay counter of the target AP MLD for UL individually addressed frame.